 - This lobster meat is great as is or on top of salads.

-- This recipe is Whole30 friendly, Paleo, Keto, gluten free, nut free, low carb and sugar free.
+- This quick lobster recipe is Whole30 friendly, Paleo, Keto, gluten free, nut free, low carb and sugar free.

-- Check out this Cod Fish Recipe for another seafood favorite.
+- Check out this Cod Fish Recipe or this Lobster Mac and Cheese for another seafood favorite.

 Ingredients & Substitutions

-These are the main ingredients and substitutions for lobster tail recipe.
+These are the main ingredients and substitutions for this delicious lobster tail recipe.
 Scroll down to the recipe card for full ingredients list and instructions.

 Melted butter adds the perfect flavor to lobster.
 For dairy free, use dairy free butter.
 In addition, melted ghee can be used.